bhagerty/spacy-course/chapters/en/chapter1.md

 - A pattern is a list of dictionaries keyed by the attribute names.
 For example, `[{"TEXT": "Hello"}]` will match one token whose exact text is "Hello".
 - The `start` and `end` values of each match describe the start and end index of the matched span.
-To get the span, you can create a slice of the `doc` using the given start and end.
+To get the span, you can create a slice of `doc` using the given start and end.

 </codeblock>